-If you’ve been injured in a personal injury accident, you are probably wondering if you should hire a personal injury lawyer.
-Well, there's no cut and dry rule other than...
+If you’ve been injured in a personal injury accident, you may be wondering whether you should hire a personal injury lawyer

 Here are some thoughts and concerns you might have:

 #1 – You aren’t even sure you have a case.

 Don’t personal injury lawyers only handle million dollar cases?
 If my case is too small, will I get stuck with an inexperienced lawyer?

 #2 – You’re a capable person.